blabla1337/skf-flask/skf/markdown/knowledge_base/226-knowledge_base--File_upload_anti_virus_check--.md

 ## Description:

-whenver files from untrusted services are uploaded to the server, there should be additional checks in place to verift whether these files contain viruses (malware, trojans, ransomeware).
+whenever files from untrusted services are uploaded to the server, there should be additional checks in place to verify whether these files contain viruses (malware, trojans, ransomware).

 ## Solution: